 Forty-one-year-old Mimy's husband was kidnapped in DRC, she said: to this day she doesn't know if he's alive.
 With her ten children—now aged five to 22—she scraped by in Kampala for two years.
 Nearly 80,000 refugees and asylum-seekers are registered in the capital, where there are some opportunities to work, but little assistance for refugees.
 Then someone told Mimy about the settlements.
 About the food, the clinics, the primary schools.
 "OPM [the Office of the Prime Minister, responsible for refugee management] sent a vehicle for me and my things," she said.
 They were taken to Nakivale: "They gave me a plot.
 It's small, but I don't have to pay rent anymore."
 Mimy sold two mattresses to start a tailoring business, which she now runs from a rented one-room building with one of her daughters.

 She is tense, unsmiling, when asked about life today.
 All the family have had to go to hospital at some point since moving here, and she refuses to send her children to the free schools—the teachers are not well paid and neglect the kids, she said.
 And business has slowed.
-Among the brightly coloured fabrics lining the shop walls, four white wedding dresses are on display; it's hard to imagine great demand for them here.
+Among the brightly colored fabrics lining the shop walls, four white wedding dresses are on display; it's hard to imagine great demand for them here.

 Rent payments for the shop are a worry.
 But not working is not an option: there are mouths to feed.
-Refugees in the settlements are entitled to food aid: portions of maize, beans and oil for each person.
+Refugees in the settlements are entitled to food aid: portions of maize, beans, and oil for each person.
 Many complain the quantities are not enough, though officials point out that plots of land are big enough to sustain a household.
 For Mimy's large family, it's a struggle.
 "My sons look at me and tell me they're not full," she said.
 Other necessities, like soap, have to be paid for.
 The handouts may well decrease.
 The number of those fleeing to Uganda shot up this year, with renewed violence in South Sudan driving more than 75,000 people over the border in little over a month this summer.
 Crises in Burundi and DRC continue.
 The Ugandan government shows no signs, yet, of turning new arrivals away (rather, they are opening up new settlements); Uganda sees itself as a role model and mediator in a troubled region.
 But standard plot sizes have already been halved.
 And, desperately short of funding, the UN and the Ugandan government announced in August that they would halve food and cash assistance given to those who had arrived before July 2015.
 The last time he collected his allowance, said Patrick, he got three kilos of maize and a kilo of beans to last the month.
 Uganda may be doing what it can to put out the fires, but for some that is painfully little.

 The entrepreneurial or the fortunate can build a decent life.
 Nshimye, a pig farmer and shopkeeper, managed to move his allocated plot in Nakivale to an area of higher footfall, and now plans to open a pork restaurant there.
-In Kampala, Michel* started out as a community interpreter for a nonprofit organisation, but realised he could make more money working for himself.
+In Kampala, Michel* started out as a community interpreter for a nonprofit organization, but realized he could make more money working for himself.
 Today he owns a shop and three motorcycle taxis, and employs workers on his land.

 For many, though, the freedom they enjoy is relative.
 Alex, a 29-year-old filmmaker from DRC, has lived in Nakivale for nine years, and now leads a group that makes educational dramas.
 Their latest tells of a villager's reluctance to send his kids to school—and of course, his change of heart by the end of the film.
 The team rents basic cameras and laptops by the day, paying actors in drinks and using what Alex calls their "technique" to overcome a lack of microphones: "We tell them to speak loudly," he explained.
 But Nakivale still sometimes feels to Alex "like a prison": though one of the closer settlements to Kampala, it's still a six-hour drive away.
 Some analysts warn that opportunities for self-sufficiency in the settlements are overstated, and that pressure to be entrepreneurial is unreasonable given the isolation and poverty refugees face.
 Alex has met some of the journalists and researchers who visit, but he desperately craves more outside connections.
 "We are not refugees in our minds.
 We have studied, we have abilities," said Wane, a writer and director who works with him.
 "Here we feel like we're in a hole.
 It's difficult to get out."